This post was updated May 27th, 2026

 The loop trail means you won’t have to backtrack, and you’ll get to experience a variety of landscapes, from dense trees to wide-open ridges.
 However, be prepared for some moderate to strenuous sections as the trail has a few steep inclines.
 While not overly technical, the hike can be challenging due to its elevation gain and potentially muddy conditions.
 If there has been recent rainfall, expect sections of the trail to be very muddy and slippery, particularly as you near God’s Thumb.

-Such as the case with us.
+Such was the case with my first hike to God’s Thumb.
 As we emerged from the woods to an open field, we could see the splendor that is God’s Thumb before us.
 My chest tightened and my excitement took on a new level, even through the aching burn in my legs.

 But we decided to stop just short of ascending the final leg to God’s Thumb itself, thereby robbing us of the amazing final view.